Family Countdown: 10 ideas for how to do New Year's Eve with kids

 Whether you’re staying at yours or heading off to spend it with relatives, add some of these New Year’s Eve activities for kids to your plans for an evening the whole family can enjoy - you might just want to spend New Year’s Eve at home every year!

 - Follow the celebrations around the world

 Starting with New Zealand and then onto Australia, Japan, China, India and more, you can join in the New Year celebrations long before it reaches midnight in the UK.
 Learn about traditions, watch the fireworks and add some themed fun and games from each country - did you know in Colombia they carry their suitcases around with them all day in hopes of having a travel filled year?
 See what else you can discover!

 For one night only, transform your living room into the ultimate home cinema.
 Build comfy cushion piles, grab blankets, order a takeaway and have popcorn on standby, then pick your favourite films from the last 12 months and settle down to enjoy the show!
 If you’ve got guests coming, why not get the kids to make them tickets to redeem on arrival?
 Not a fan of recent films?
 Tick one off the list of films all kids needs to see!

 - Game On

 Feeling competitive?
-Get everyone to choose their favourite game and have the ultimate head to head to see who comes out on top.
+Turn your New Year's Eve with the kids into a game night - get everyone to choose their favourite game and have the ultimate head to head to see who comes out on top.
 From strategy and skill, to straight forward silliness, it’s a great way to spend some quality time together with lots of giggles too!